 Refrigerant, commonly known as a coolant or Freon, is a chemical compound that absorbs heat from the outside air, which is then circulated in your home.
 This process is reversed in summer when the refrigerant absorbs heat from the indoor air to expel it outdoors.

 The refrigerant in your heat pump keeps on circulating in a closed loop and is not depleted over time.
 However, some issues in your unit can cause it to leak.
 Age-related wear and tear, small pinhole leaks in the coils, and physical damage to the outdoor unit can result in refrigerant leakage.
-Due to low refrigerant levels, your heat pump is not able to produce as much warm air as it normally does.
+Due to low refrigerant levels, you may find your heat pump is blowing cold air in heat mode.

 To recharge the refrigerant and fix the leakage, it’s best to contact a technician, as Freon is a dangerous chemical.
-It is an odorless, colorless gas that can cause headaches and dizziness and can even lead to refrigerant poisoning if left ignored.
+It is an odorless, colorless gas that can cause headaches and dizziness and, if left ignored, even lead to refrigerant poisoning.

 5. The Air Feels Cold Due to Temperature Difference

-Another reason can be – you perceive the air coming out of the heat pumps as cold because it’s less warm as compared to your average body temperature, which is 98.6 F.
+Another reason can be that you perceive the air coming out of the heat pumps as cold because it’s less warm than your average body temperature, which is 98.6 F.

 To check out whether the air is actually cold or you are just feeling it, follow these steps:

-Use an infrared thermostat to measure the air temperature.
-Take readings after every 30 minutes.
+- An infrared thermostat measures the air temperature.
+Take readings every 30 minutes.
 The temperature should become stable after an hour.
-If it doesn’t, call a technician to see what’s wrong with the unit.
+If it doesn’t, call a technician to find out what’s wrong with the unit.

 6. Dirty or Blocked Outdoor Unit